balena-os/leviathan/documentation/quickstart-testbot.md

 For your first test run, we will be running the [e2e test suite](https://github.com/balena-os/leviathan/tree/master/suites/e2e).

-A balenaOS image that is used to flash and provision the device under test will be needed for the test.
-You can download an unmanaged genericx86-64-ext balenaOS image from [balena.io/os](https://www.balena.io/os/#download) and place it in the workspace folder.
-Leviathan support OS images uncompressed or compressed in `.gz` or `.zip` format.

 ### Build your `config.js` file

 The `config.js` file is the master configuration file for your test run.
 The testbot runs and configures your device under test (DUT) accordingly with the settings provided in the `config.js` file.
 To know more about each property, refer to the {@page Config.js Reference | Config.js reference}.